Philip1806/blublog/README.md

 ```
 You can set up where all files from the package go.
 It's not stable for now, so don't change this above.
 By default you can access the blog from /blog and panel from /panel.
-## Done
+## Features
-*With * are from last commit.*

-1. Posts
+1. Posts (CRUD)
-- Have multible categories.
+- Multible categories.
-- Have multible tags.
+- Multible tags.
 - Open Graph.
 - TinyMCE - WYSIWYG HTML Editor.
 - Post image can be uploaded or choosen by pop-up modal from already uploaded images.
 - Custom SEO post title and description (It's auto generated if not specified).
 - Comments can be allowed or forbiden.
 - Post can be public, private or draft.
-Private can be seen only from post author.
+Private posts are seen only from post author.
 Drafts are seen by all users with access to the panel.
-- Have excerpt of content.
+- Excerpt of content.
 Could be empty.
 - Basic search for posts.
 - Rating system with five stars.
-- Similar posts.*
+- Similar posts.
-- Have views statistics.*
+- Views statistics.
-- Auto generate sitemap (RSS).*
+- Auto generate sitemap (RSS).
-- Could be added custom html in header, footer and posts comments.*
+- Custom html in header, footer and posts comments.

-2. Comments
+2. Comments (CRUD)
 - Anti-spam modul.
 - Support nesting (can have replies to replies).
 - Author comments have "Author" title.

-3. Categories
+3. Categories (CRUD)
-- Can have background image.
+- Background image.
+- Description.
-- Can have custom color code.
+- Color code.

-4. Pages
+4. Pages (CRUD)
 - TinyMCE - WYSIWYG HTML Editor.
 - Page could have sidebar or not.
-- Can have background image.
+- Background image.
 - Can be not public.

 5. Users
-- Use users from Laravel UI.
+- Import users from Laravel UI.
 - They are three roles - Administrator, Moderator and Author.
 - Authors can edit and delete only their own posts.
 Can create tags and upload files.
 - Moderator can edit and delete all posts, tags, comments and categories.